Patient Advocacy Groups

 We add bite-sized information to our Insta story throughout the day with posts that have a clinical focus, including information about: signs & symptoms; who’s affected; diagnosis and links to patient support groups.
 We can also link to websites and videos too!

-If you’d like to raise awareness of your disease using #MDM all you need to do is provide us with the facts and images that you’d like us to share using this form and we’ll do the rest!
+If you’d like to raise awareness of your disease using #MMM all you need to do is provide us with the facts and images that you’d like us to share by completing this form and we’ll do the rest!

 You can see previous examples of #MDM by viewing the highlights on our Instagram page.